 This is a follow up story for Uma.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Rita Kakati-Shah and I am the founder of Uma, an international company I started almost 3.5 years ago to empower women and minorities looking to re-join, integrate and progress in the workforce.